-Under an intermediate scenario of greenhouse gas emissions, we project that sea-level rise will lead to a drop in global real GDP of 0.19% in present discounted value terms (with a 95% credible interval of 0.07 - 0.37%) and a displacement of 1.46% of world population in 2200 (with a 95% credible interval of 0.15 - 3.54%).
-The spatial variation in these effects is large: some countries, such as Vietnam, lose more than 7% of real GDP, and some coastal cities, such as Bangkok and Shanghai, lose an important share of their population.
-These magnitudes would be significantly larger if we ignored the dynamic spatial adjustment of the economy to sea-level rise.
-If people were immobile when faced with rising oceans (or unable to move far from inundated areas), the real GDP loss in the year 2200 would be 4.5%, compared to 0.11% in our benchmark model.
+Under an intermediate scenario of greenhouse gas emissions, we project that sea level rise will lead to a drop in global real GDP of 0.19 percent in present discounted value terms (with a 95 percent credible interval of 0.07-0.37 percent) and a displacement of 1.46 percent of world population in 2200 (with a 95 percent credible interval of 0.15-3.54 percent).
+The spatial variation in these effects is large: some countries, such as Vietnam, lose more than 7 percent of real GDP, and some coastal cities, such as Bangkok and Shanghai, lose an important share of their population.
+These magnitudes would be significantly larger if we ignored the dynamic spatial adjustment of the economy to sea level rise.
+If people were immobile when faced with rising oceans (or unable to move far from inundated areas), the real GDP loss in the year 2200 would be 4.5 percent, compared to 0.11 percent in our benchmark model.
 When not taking into account the spatial dynamic reaction of the economy, our quantitative findings are in the same ballpark as those of Nicholls and Tol (2006) and Hinkel et al. (2014).
-We quantitatively show that these insights are unchanged in an extension that includes the losses in physical residential capital for the particular case of the U.S. Although damage to physical structures adds to the overall cost of flooding, its impact is minimal compared to the mitigating effects from the dynamic spatial adjustment of the economy.
+We quantitatively show that these insights are unchanged in an extension that includes the losses in physical residential capital for the particular case of the United States.
+Although damage to physical structures adds to the overall cost of flooding, its impact is minimal compared to the mitigating effects from the dynamic spatial adjustment of the economy.
 This confirms our intuition that, in relative terms, the cost of lost capital is minor since inundation evolves slowly, capital depreciates, and individuals discount the future.

-2Impact-specific optimization models have been used to look in greater detail at the tradeoff between adaptation costs and residual damages (Vafeidis et al., 2008, Hinkel et al., 2014, Diaz, 2016).
-An alternative approach forgoes optimization, focusing instead on comparing costs under different adaptation scenarios (Neumann et al., 2015, Nicholls et al., 2011, Yohe et al., 2011).
+2 Impact-specific optimization models have been used to look in greater detail at the trade-off between adaptation costs and residual damages (Vafeidis et al. 2008, Hinkel et al. 2014, Diaz 2016).
+An alternative approach forgoes optimization, focusing instead on comparing costs under different adaptation scenarios (Neumann et al. 2015; Nicholls et al. 2011; Yohe, Knee, and Kirshen 2011).

-Existing evaluations of sea-level rise mostly fail to account for the geographic evolution of the world economy, and in particular for its spatial dynamic reaction to flooding.
-In its simplest form, assessing the costs of sea-level rise is often done on the basis of today's economy (Dasgupta et al., 2007).
+Existing evaluations of sea level rise mostly fail to account for the geographic evolution of the world economy, and in particular for its spatial dynamic reaction to flooding.
+In its simplest form, assessing the costs of sea level rise is often done on the basis of today's economy (Dasgupta et al. 2009).
 This overlooks that the spatial distribution of the world economy will change over the coming centuries.
-It also ignores that people will move when their land becomes inundated, and that their migration will affect existing and future clusters of population, economic activity and innovation.
-Some researchers incorporate static projections of the changing future distribution of population and economic activity into their analysis by using different socio-economic scenarios, such as those of the IPCC's Special Report on Emissions Scenarios (Nakicenovic et al., 2000, Nicholls, 2004, Hinkel and Klein, 2009, Anthoff et al., 2010).
+It also ignores that people will move when their land becomes inundated, and that their migration will affect existing and future clusters of population, economic activity, and innovation.
+Some researchers incorporate static projections of the changing future distribution of population and economic activity into their analysis by using different socioeconomic scenarios, such as those of the IPCC's Special Report on Emissions Scenarios (Nakićenović et al. 2000; Nicholls 2004; Hinkel and Klein 2009; Anthoff, Nicholls, and Tol 2010).
 However, these scenarios only make projections for large regions, and they are not general equilibrium in nature.
 As an example, one such scenario simply assumes rapid future convergence in GDP per capita and fertility across the different regions of the globe.
-More importantly, the existing literature does not incorporate economic adaptation in the form of migration or new innovation in emerging clusters (Hsiang et al., 2017).
+More importantly, the existing literature does not incorporate economic adaptation in the form of migration or new innovation in emerging clusters (Hsiang et al. 2017).